PRSengl350/PRS-ENGL-350/_posts/2022-10-18-Furnace-and-Fugue-Review.md

 I find this project to be very inspirational for my own.
 I am creating a scholarly digital edition of the song cycle _Winterreise_, and the layout and animation of *Furnace and Fugue's* music is similar to what I want to do.
 I had not heard of the MEI coding language before viewing this site, but I now know this is what I want to use.
 My project differs from _Furnace and Fugue_ in that theirs focuses on music accompanying a text, whereas mine focuses on how the music enhances a poetry text via word-painting.
 I hope to accomplish the same ease of usability in as _Furnace and Fugue_.

-Overall, _Furnace and Fugue_ advances scholarship by turning the multimedia *Alalanta fugiens* into a fully realized project, with the reader able to hear the music and read the text in translation in a manner that is truly accessible.
+Overall, _Furnace and Fugue_ advances scholarship by turning the multimedia *Atalanta fugiens* into a fully realized project, with the reader able to hear the music and read the text in translation in a manner that is truly accessible.